pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/technicalReadme.md

     - store the 12 random users in a "employee" array
     - reloading page fetch 12 completely different random persons

-## PHASE 2: Required Features and Functionality
+## PHASE 2: Basic Features and Functionality

 ### Get and display 12 random users